YK7188/YK_Lab/25-Configure Software Updates in SCCM/README.md

 <img src="https://github.com/YK7188/YK_Lab1/blob/main/docs/images/25-Deploy%20Software%20updates%20by%20SCCM/14.run_actions.jpg" width="300">

-Go to Deployments to see Deployment Status
+Also, go to Monitoring > Deployments and review the deployment status.

-The test device just installed the update and it appears as In progress
+In this example, the test device appears as In Progress because the update installation or compliance reporting process has not completed yet.

 <img src="https://github.com/YK7188/YK_Lab1/blob/main/docs/images/25-Deploy%20Software%20updates%20by%20SCCM/17.deployment_status.jpg" width="600">